parduckids/milestone-project-four/TESTING.md

 - As an Event-goer, I want to see available dates so that I know the event is available when I book it.
     - The event details page clearly displays the available dates for the event, allowing event-goers to easily identify when the event is scheduled to take place and ensure it aligns with their availability.

--As an Event-goer, I want to see the number of available tickets for each event so that I know how many tickets are left before I make a decision.
+- As an Event-goer, I want to see the number of available tickets for each event so that I know how many tickets are left before I make a decision.
     - The event details page prominently shows the number of available tickets for the event, providing event-goers with real-time information about ticket availability and helping them make timely decisions to secure their desired tickets.

 ### Registration and User Accounts

 - As a Registered User, I want to easily register for an account so that I can have a personal account for keeping track of my tickets.
     -The registration process is straightforward and user-friendly, requiring only essential information such as username, email address, and password.
 Upon successful registration, users can log in, buy tickets and use their tickets on the My Tickets page.